 Valuing what is unique about West Newton Hill

-West Newton Hill is characterized by diverse examples of residential architecture dating from the 1840s and landscapes with mature trees.
-Intertwined with these structures are the stories of the families who built these homes.
-This combination of history and architecture constitutes a distinct legacy which thoughtful stewardship can preserve.
-Continuous updating and maintaining homes is part of that process, as well as telling the stories.
-Making sure that new homeowners and real estate professionals know about the history of West Newton Hill is also important.
+West Newton Hill has an unusual number of original homes representing diverse examples of residential architecture dating from the 1840s.
+Intertwined with these structures are the stories of the families who settled here.
+This combination of history and architecture constitutes a distinct legacy.
+It’s an “ensemble cast” and many of us who enjoy walking in the neighborhood find that “the whole is worth more than the sum of the parts.”
+Continuous stewarship and updating is part of that process, as well as telling the stories, so that new homeowners and real estate professionals know about the history of West Newton Hill.
 Preservation can have economic, cultural, educational and environmental benefits.

-Sometimes short-term expediency can lead to a loss for the community as a whole.
-This is occurring elsewhere in Newton and throughout other historic neighborhoods in New England.
-Recent demolition applications for historic homes in West Newton, including some which are on the National Register of Historic Places, have raised awareness that the buildings and streetscapes we take for granted are at risk.
-The demolition of the historic home at 174 Valentine Street in September 2016, in conjunction with the felling of the mature trees on the site, has altered the character of that street.
-(See video clips on this website, under Updates, and for overall demolition trends in Newton see this article from the Newton Tab.)
-Demolitions also have a detrimental environmental impact, when quality structures which were built to last instead fill dumpsters and landfill.
+In recent years, demolitions of historic homes, some which are on the National Register of Historic Places, have raised awareness that the buildings and streetscapes we take for granted are at risk.
+Demolitions, in conjunction with the felling of the mature trees on these sites, have altered the character of the neighborhood.
+Demolitions also have a detrimental environmental impact, particularly when quality structures which were built to last with unusual details and craftsmanship are destroyed and destined for dumpsters and landfill.

 Examples of Architectural Features of Historic Homes